LazizbekDev/chat_bot/README.md

 ### Feature

 - Connect with people random support text message, sticker and other media!
-- Broadcast feature text ( commit for support all mediatype )
+- Broadcast feature support all type message or media
 - Light library without any heavy database ( mongoDB )
 - All platform supported, also termux.